Overview

 Our new Museum Drop-Off area on Brazos Street, just behind the Michener Gallery Building and across from the Brazos Garage, helps make the museum more accessible.
 From students visiting the Blanton in school buses to museum visitors with special mobility needs, this new feature simplifies their visit.

 Because Austin is the perfect city for al fresco dining, our redesigned café will feature outdoor seating accentuated by shade trees and native plantings.
 A new menu of local favorites means a meal here will be on the “don’t-miss” list for your visit.
-We’ll share updates on the new direction for the café soon.
+Learn more about our exciting collaboration with Justine’s Brasserie in the press release.

 Immersive Art Installations